David-Worboys/Black-DVD-Archiver/README.md

 The layout displayed in this example reflects the use of grouping displayed in the main window and visible in the background
 * _Disk Title_ - Defaults to the project name combined with the DVD Layout name
-  * In this release this is used as the trailing part of the archive folder name (xxx) - DVD-nnn_-_xxx .
+  * In this release, this is used as the trailing part of the archive folder name (xxx) - DVD-nnn_-_xxx .
 Refer to
   [Archive Folder Structure](#archive-folder-structure) for a detailed discussion.
 * Each row in the grid is a DVD menu page
   * By double-clicking in the _Menu Title_ field a title can be entered for a DVD menu page